 [Faye Lee] The heroine of the game and it’s not a spoiler because it’s damn obvious from when she makes her first appearance.
 Daughter of an officer within the People’s Liberation Army at the Central Military Commission; studied at the Robotic Military Command Institute.
 She was taught combat at the General Staff Department’s Robotic Operations Squad before being transferred to the Rust Crew.

-[Cain] What’s better than a fucking French robot?
-A French robot who’s a drives like a maniac probably drives that scale up a bit further.
+[Cain] A French robot who a drives like a maniac and has quite the personality for an AI.
 He’s a combative android created by Bergen for IRTA’s French division, named after his serial number, CN-7.
 He has a multitude of capabilities, such as hacking; his AI system was developed from stolen data of Amada’s patents.
 His deployment to Japan is the IRTA’s test run to see if androids can be utilized in future Rust Crew operations.

-[Rachel Townsend] Sort of the most unimportant side-character in the game, but she makes shit blow up!
+[Rachel Townsend] Sort of the most unimportant side-character in the game, but likes to blow shit up!
 Born in the United Kingdom; regarded to have high athletic proficiency and reflexes.
 She served alongside Charles Gregory when they were in MI6 prior to becoming a part of the Rust Crew.